Which of the following is a limitation of Friedel-Crafts Alkylati... | Study Prep in Pearson+

 1

-Understand the Friedel-Crafts Alkylation reaction: It involves the introduction of an alkyl group into an aromatic ring using an alkyl halide and a Lewis acid catalyst, such as AlCl₃.
+Understand the Friedel-Crafts Alkylation reaction: It is a method to introduce an alkyl group into an aromatic ring using an alkyl halide and a Lewis acid catalyst, such as AlCl₃.

-Recognize the limitations of Friedel-Crafts Alkylation: One major limitation is the possibility of carbocation rearrangement.
-This occurs because the reaction proceeds through a carbocation intermediate, which can rearrange to form a more stable carbocation, leading to unexpected products.
+Identify the common limitations of Friedel-Crafts Alkylation: One major limitation is the possibility of polyalkylation, where multiple alkyl groups are added to the aromatic ring, leading to a mixture of products.

-Consider the reactivity of the aromatic ring: Friedel-Crafts Alkylation is not effective with deactivated aromatic rings, such as those containing electron-withdrawing groups, because these rings are less nucleophilic and less likely to react with the carbocation.
+Consider the nature of the aromatic ring: Friedel-Crafts Alkylation is typically used with aromatic compounds, not aliphatic hydrocarbons, so the statement about aliphatic hydrocarbons is incorrect.

-Evaluate the reaction conditions: Friedel-Crafts Alkylation cannot be performed in aqueous solutions because the Lewis acid catalyst, such as AlCl₃, is highly reactive with water, leading to its deactivation.
+Evaluate the need for oxidizing agents: Friedel-Crafts Alkylation does not require strong oxidizing agents, so this is not a limitation of the reaction.

 Related Videos